ltsuda/python-template-project/README.md

 ## 🔎 Overview

-Use this template repository for fast Python development setup
+Use this template repository for fast Python development or test automation framework setup

 ## 🛠️ Included tools